SatoshiPortal/payjoin/README.md

 # Payjoin Cypherapp (MVP)

 This payjoin cypherapp is a basic implementation that makes use of payjoin-cli from https://github.com/payjoin/rust-payjoin.
-The will run a `payjoin-cli resume` process in the background as well as a simlpe HTTP server that will accept Payjoin requests and attempt to process them.
+The container will run a `payjoin-cli resume` process in the background as well as a simlpe HTTP server that will accept Payjoin requests and attempt to process them.

 The API is simple and handles two request types: send and receive.